matttrenary/mr30/projects/index.md

 ## 2021 Active Projects
 ### Identify initial supporters and donors to contact, and map out working group's connections
-- <span style='color:green'>+ Initial supporter phases have been identified</span>
+- Initial supporter phases have been identified
-- <span style='color:green'>+ Connections to group and individual strategies to be developed</span>
+- Connections to group and individual strategies to be developed

 ### Decide upon donation mechanics
-- <span style='color:green'>+ Lead donors can drive some mechanics decisions</span>
+- Lead donors can drive some mechanics decisions
-- <span style='color:green'>+ Potential exists for shared gift account with clear process and purpose</span>
+- Potential exists for shared gift account with clear process and purpose

 ### Messaging Task Force
-- Frech and Trenary <span style='color:green'>+ met</span> with Rec Sports again
+- ~~Frech and Trenary met with Rec Sports again~~
-- <span style='color:green'>+ Full presentation seems appropriate for initial conversations with close supporters</span>
+- Full presentation seems appropriate for initial conversations with close supporters
-- Task Force ~~will use feedback to take initial steps toward sharing vision~~ <span style='color:green'>+ developing strategy for broader launch in the fall</span>
+- Task Force developing strategy for broader launch in the fall

 ### Improved Player Support Task Force
 - Trenary segmented potential donors by who (Rec Sports or MRF) should lead on development conversations
-- <span style='color:green'>+ Met</span> with Rec Sports and Messaging Task Force to begin conversations
+- Met with Rec Sports and Messaging Task Force to begin conversations
-- <span style='color:green'>+ Initial targeted contact has begun</span>
+- Initial targeted contact has begun

 ### Facility Task Force
-- Initial meetings happening to outline task work
+- ~~Initial meetings happening to outline task work~~
+- <span style='color:green'>+ Initial tasks are outlined</span>
+- <span style='color:green'>+ Tasks can be prioritized for work</span>

 ### Full-time Coaching Task Force
-- Initial meetings happening to outline task work
+- ~~Initial meetings happening to outline task work~~
+- <span style='color:green'>+ Initial tasks are outlined</span>
+- <span style='color:green'>+ Tasks can be prioritized for work</span>

 ### Admissions Task Force
-- Initial email sent.
-Will begin arranging work/tasks.
+- ~~Initial email sent.
+Will begin arranging work/tasks.~~
+- <span style='color:green'>+ Initial tasks are outlined</span>
+- <span style='color:green'>+ Tasks can be prioritized for work</span>

 ### <span style='color:#cc0000'>Milestone:</span> **Launch the vision and begin development**